-This course serves as an introduction to various issues (e.g. cultural and linguistic bias, political, social, and psychological formative factors diagnostic, summative) in assessment, IQ, and special education testing (including gifted and talented); the importance of standards; and the difference between language proficiency and other types of assessment (e.g. standardized achievement tests of overall mastery), as they affect ESOL student learning.
+This course serves as an introduction to various issues (e.g. cultural and linguistic bias, political, social, and psychological factors diagnostic, formative and summative) in assessment, IQ, and special education testing (including gifted and talented); the importance of standards; and the difference between language proficiency and other types of assessment (e.g. standardized achievement tests of overall mastery), as they affect ESOL student learning.
 The statistical principles of validity and reliability, and the variety, selection and use of standardized language tests will be discussed.
-Consideration is also given to a variety of standards-based language proficiency instruments and performancebased assessment tools and techniques that are used to inform instruction and for identification, placement, demonstration of language growth of ESOL students.
+Consideration is also given to a variety of standards-based language proficiency performance-based instruments and assessment tools and techniques that are used to inform instruction and for identification. placement, demonstration of language growth of ESOL students.